nownabe/mclauncher/DESIGN_DOC.md

 ### Non-goals

-* Managing Minecraft server such as upgrading, back ups and availability.
+* Managing Minecraft server such as upgrading, back-ups and availability.

 ## Background